 - Please phone our receptionists who will advise on making the appropriate appointment, including Telehealth

-Very stringent infection control measures have been put in place at EBMG.
-We are also scrupulous about social distancing.
-For example, we are limiting the number of people sitting in the waiting room at any one time.
-You should therefore be confident that we are doing our utmost to provide you with a safe and professional service during this difficult time.
+- Very stringent infection control measures have been put in place at EBMG so you can therefore be confident that we are doing our utmost to provide you with a safe and professional service during and beyond the Covid pandemic.

 If you have had a PCR or RAT Covid test return positive, you may be wondering where to go from here.
 It is hard to keep up with the advice, especially when it changes so frequently.
 As your healthcare provider we are here to support you throughout your Covid 19 positive diagnosis.

 Let your doctor know.
 Book a telehealth or video appointment with your doctor who will assess you, provide treatment and notate your status in your health record – please note, there may be a cost for this consultation.
 Together you will work out the level of care you require, you may have no symptoms or you may feel mildly unwell.

 Treat your symptoms as you would any cold or flu – rest, paracetamol, fluids.
 And remember to wash your hands frequently.

 Tell your social contacts, your workplace contacts and anyone else that you have spent 4 hours or more with in a closed area, that you are positive.
 Tell your household contacts you are positive – household contacts will also need to test, monitor for symptoms and isolate from the first day of your positive result.

 It is important to keep on top of how you are feeling, so if your symptoms become worse, call us to have another chat to the doctor.
 If you develop severe symptoms such as shortness of breath, chest pain lasting more than 10 minutes, severe dizziness, if you become drowsy or confused, or are unable to stand – call 000.